 Set 5: h b f,ff l,ll ss

-(Most children will move on to phase 3 in the spring term in Reception.)
+(Most children will move on to phase 3 at the beginning of the spring term in Reception.)

 The purpose of phase 3 is to teach another 25 graphemes (written letter sound), most of them comprising two letters (e.g. oa), so that the children can represent each of about 42 phonemes (oral letter sound) by a grapheme.
 Children also continue to practise CVC blending and segmenting to reading and spelling simple two-syllable words and captions.
 They will learn letter names during this phase, learn to read more tricky words and also begin to learn to spell some of these words.